night-fury-web/personal/Freelancing-Tips.md

 ### Tips

+-	Friday is important and don't underestimate it for a job application.
 -	When someone is asking how much time will it takes.
 I know the idea of an open-ended bill is uncomfortable; how about I work on this for 1 to 2 hours, then update you on my progress.
 We can repeat or pause as needed, you’re in control
 -	Not charging too little, or too much